 |

-The idea behind a workplace operating system is that workplace tools work better when they are designed to operate as part of one connected model rather than as isolated applications.
-In hybrid environments especially, teams often need employee data, booking activity, occupancy signals, and workplace workflows to inform each other.
+A workplace operating system helps organizations connect systems that are often managed separately.
+In more dynamic workplaces, employee data, booking activity, occupancy signals, and workplace workflows often need to inform each other.
 When those systems are disconnected, the result is usually more manual work and less reliable decision-making.